dianatataru/ancestryinference_workflow/README.md

 #SBATCH -n 1
 #SBATCH --cpus-per-task=12
 #SBATCH -A loni_ferrislab
-#SBATCH --array=1-4  # Adjust based on number of samples
+#SBATCH --array=2  # For some reason this starts at array 2

 ### LOAD MODULES ###
 module load samtools/1.19